fuxelius/atmega_avr_uart_v2_nano_every/README.md

-# Interrupt driven and buffered UART for the Arduino Nano Every, Version 2
+# Interrupt driven and buffered UART for the Arduino Nano Every

 **``By Hans-Henrik Fuxelius, 2023-05-24``